iip-ecosphere/platform/platform/configuration/configuration.easy/README.md

 Some tests are executed in own JVMs to prevent conflicting dependencies with Maven.
 To update the persisted dependency list, call `mvn prepare-package`.

 To build this component without tests, e.g., to just package a changed model for local tests, run `mvn install -DdisableJavaTests=true`.
 However, as this model is only one of multiple potential models, subsequently the build process of `configuration` must be executed to collect all (alternative) models and to effectively deploy them.

+**Hint:** To shield Maven from the dependencies of EASy-Producer, usually the instantiation is executed in a separated process.
+However, as the execution relies on the Jar files of this project, changes to the code require mvn install before the process-based execution takes up the new code.